Programme Overview

 - Multiple Degree: Master in Democracy and Government (UAM); Master in European Studies (ULB) & Master in International Relations and supranational Institutions (SUR)

-Track 3 Southeastern Europe:
+Track 3 Southern and Southeastern Europe:

 Programme structure